jenkinsci/delphix-plugin/README.md

 #### Credentials

-The API KEY has to be saved on Jenkins’s side as a Secret text , In Jenkins, go to Credentials > global > Add Credentials, select the Secret text type and fill in the inputs.
+The API KEY has to be saved on Jenkins’s side as a Secret text.
+In Jenkins, go to Credentials > Global > Add Credentials, select the Secret text type, and fill in the inputs.
 Secret must contains the API KEY generated from DCT.ID input is the ID that you want for the credential, the value will be used in the Delphix Plugin to perfomr operations.

 #### Available Operations